Sound Space Musical Terms and Definitions Glossary

 C

-Chord: A group of notes played simultaneously.
+Chord: A group of notes played together.

 D

-Diatonic: Notes that belong to a specific key or scale.
+Diatonic: Notes belonging to a specific key.

-Dynamics: The volume of sound in music.
+Dynamics: The volume level in music.

 E